iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### Can I change wallet names after I created the account?

-Yes!
+Yes.
 You can change your wallet name by clicking on the ellipses (three dots in a row) next to your wallet balance which will give you the “Customise wallet” option.
-There, you can change the name of the wallet you are currently in!
+There, you can change the name of the wallet you are currently in.

 ### What is “resync wallet”?
 Why do I need it, and what happens when I resync my wallet?

-Resyncing your wallet starts a background task that makes sure all of your wallets are up to date; you would need it to ensure your wallet is correct so you can conduct the everyday functions of Firefly without issues!
+Resyncing your wallet starts a background task that makes sure all of your wallets are up to date; you would need it to ensure your wallet is correct so you can conduct the everyday functions of Firefly without issues.

 ### I want to delete a wallet; what happens to the funds in that wallet?